310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Midori %}
-He gets lonely easily, after all… He’d much rather spend time with everyone as much as he can, so if he’s been working on his own, then, yeah… I guess that really *<em>is</em>* his order.
+He gets lonely easily, after all… He’d much rather spend time being close with everyone as much as he can, so if he’s been working on his own, then, yeah… I guess that really *<em>is</em>* his order.
 {% endbubble %}

 {% bubble Tetora serious %}